aws-samples/msk-connect-custom-plugin-jmx/README.md

 # For Debezium 2.5.2
 custom_module/debezium/2.5.2/target/msk-debezium-mysql-metrics-connector-0.0.1-SNAPSHOT.jar
 ```
-2. Upload them to S3 and configure your MSK connector pointing to the plugin uploaded to S3 with relevant MSK connector configuration properties.
+2. Upload them to S3 and configure your MSK connector pointing to the plugin uploaded to S3 along with relevant MSK connector configuration properties.

 ### OptionB: Build your own JAR